mubaidr/mubaidr.js.org/content/components/about.md

 ## **About Me**

-I’m a Senior Software Engineer with 10+ years of experience in building scalable web applications, SaaS platforms, and browser extensions.
+With over a decade of experience, I specialize in designing and building scalable web applications, SaaS platforms, and browser extensions that deliver real value.

 ### **Educational Background**

-- Bachelor's in Software Engineering (2012)
+- Bachelor’s in Software Engineering (2012)
-- Master's in Project Management (2019)
+- Master’s in Project Management (2019)

 ::tech-stack
 ::

 ### **Current Role & Expertise**

-As a remote developer, I help businesses develop custom software solutions optimized for performance, scalability, and security.
-My expertise includes:
+As a remote Senior Software Engineer, I partner with businesses to create custom software solutions focused on performance, scalability, and security.
+My core strengths include:

 - Full-Stack & SaaS Development
 - Browser Extensions